tirzah2/voicegen/README.md

 example: /effect [the sound of a man suffering] (4) suffering.mp3 Generate sound effects associated with specific tokens, saving them in a designated folder.
 If a token is selected, the effect will be saved in a subfolder named after the token.
 (easter egg: if you change the description to something that start with "effect" the button will become green)

+### Token Voices for NPC
+When you right click on a npc you will have a list of all your voices and you can use anyone to create a speech.

 ### History
 command /history